West Jordan police seek tips after Sept. 21 kidnapping attempt | Gephardt Daily

 “On Sept.
 21, 2023, at approximately 9:30 p.m., a female suspect attempted to forcefully abduct a 4-year-old female child,” says a West Jordan PD statement issued Monday.

-The statement described the suspect as a standing about 5 feet to 5 feet 5 inches tall, weighing about 200 pounds, with blond hair, possibly in dreadlocks or braids.
+The statement described the suspect as standing about 5 feet to 5 feet 5 inches tall, weighing about 200 pounds, with blond hair, possibly in dreadlocks or braids.

 She “was unsuccessful in abducting the involved child,” the police statement says.
 “The suspect was observed getting into the passenger side of a light-colored SUV, which then left the area.”